xircleag/migration_bundler/README.md

 ## License

-Monkey Butler is available under the Apache 2 License.
+Migration Bundler is available under the Apache 2 License.
 See the LICENSE file for more info.